 The major purchase of equipment for educational use is the Chromebooks for students.
 While these items do not meet our threshold as equipment, they are, however, mentioned here.
-We have begun supplying the 5th grade students within classroom Chromebooks.
-The one to one initiative continues at the high school level.
-At the elementary level, IPads are the equipment of choice, and the District distributed those on a per teacher basis this year for use in the classroom.
+We have begun supplying the 3rd grade students within classroom Chromebooks.
+This now requires a annual purchase of three grade levels of Chromebook renewal purchases to maintain one to one computing in grade levels 3 through 12.
 New active board for the classrooms began to be added for the summer of 2019.
+The active boards were purchased on a lease agreement and the first of two years of payments occurred in 2019-20.
+The total payment in each year is \$187,634.
 Current classroom electronic boards are in excess of 12 years old.